osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/manage-a-community.md

 If your tenant created a community, you cannot remove your own tenant from the community.

-**Note.** Only OCS users who have the [Community Administrator](xref:communityroles#community-administrator) role can remove their own tenant from a community.
+**Note.** Only OCS users who have the [Community Moderator](xref:communityroles#community-moderator) role can remove their own tenant from a community.

 1. On the `Communities` overview page, find the community you want to leave and click **Details**.
 2. On the `Community Details` page, click the **Tenants** tab.